EvanForsythe/BB485/week07.md

 names(domain_df)[1]<-"Newick_label"
 ```

-- Add a column to your dataframe
+- Add a column to your dataframe:
 ```R
 ###Add a column that gives the length of each sequence
 #Read in seq file (in a different format)